of the Military

 Special Write-In Absentee Ballots

-Overseas civilian voters who are outside the United States on Election Day might
+Members of the military who are outside the United States on Election Day might

 receive a special write-in absentee ballot.
-Election officials use write-in ballots
+Election Officials use write-in ballots

 when they are required by law to provide absentee ballots to absentee voters, but